 Things are slightly different with the nofollow attribute (sometimes incorrectly referred to as “nofollow tag”).
 Nofollow links require you to make a specific change in the HTML code where the link is placed.
 Because of that, it can be more intimidating to nofollow a link for non-technical website owners.
 However, in reality, things are very simple.
 Let’s look at what nofollow links are and how they work.

-In reality, all a nofollow link needs is a rel=” nofollow” attribute to the “<a>” tag in a link.
+In reality, all a nofollow link needs is a rel=”nofollow” attribute to the “<a>” tag in a link.
 Doing this tells search engines there is a link, but the origin website doesn’t necessarily recommend the destination website.

 Nofollow links were introduced in 2005 by Google to combat content spam.
 In particular, nofollow links helped reduce comment spamming on popular blogs, which was a growing practice at the time.
+In other words, the nofollow attribute was added to allow links to a website but prevent the origin page from passing PageRank value to it.

+Besides combatting web spam, nofollow links also have a utility for many other content creators.
 To understand that better, imagine you are a journalist writing a news article for a big media outlet.
 Often, it happens so that you have to link to smaller pages that you don’t necessarily trust or recommend.
 Say you’re covering something negative that a specific company did.
 In these cases, using the nofollow attribute is an excellent option because it tells Google that you point to a website but do NOT necessarily recommend or trust it.

-In simple terms, the nofollow attribute simply tells Google that the destination website has not earned a “vote of trust,” although it has a backlink from the origin website.
-As the name itself suggests, Google did not even crawl (follow) nofollow links for a long period.
+In simple terms, the nofollow attribute suggests to Google that the destination website has not earned a “vote of trust,” although it has a backlink from the origin website.

 An example of a nofollow backlink